erjosito/azure-networking-lab/README.md

 **Note:** The previous output has been reformatted for readability reasons

 **Step 3.**	After the tunnels are provisioned, the connection process starts.
 Get the connection status of the tunnels, and wait until they are connected:

 <pre lang="bash">
-<b>az network vpn-connection show --name 4to5 --query connectionStatus</b>
+<b>az network vpn-connection show --name 4to5 -g $rg --query connectionStatus</b>
-"Connecting"
+"Unknown"
 </pre>

 Wait some seconds, and reissue the command until you get a "Connected" status, as the following ouputs show:

 <pre lang="bash">
-<b>az network vpn-connection show --name 4to5 --query connectionStatus</b>
+<b>az network vpn-connection show --name 4to5 -g $rg --query connectionStatus</b>
-"Connected",
+"Connected"
 </pre>

 <pre lang="bash">
-<b>az network vpn-connection show --name 5to4 --query connectionStatus</b>
+<b>az network vpn-connection show --name 5to4 --g $rg -query connectionStatus</b>
-"Connected",
+"Connected"
 </pre>

 **Step 4.**	Modify the vnet peerings to use the gateways we created in the previous lab.
-The &#39;useRemoteGateways&#39; property of the network peering will allow the vnet to use any VPN or ExpressRoute gateway in the destination vnet.
+The `useRemoteGateways` property of the network peering will allow the vnet to use any VPN or ExpressRoute gateway in the destination vnet.
 Note that this option cannot be set if the destination vnet does not have any VPN or ExpressRoute gateway configured (which is the reason why the initial ARM template did not configure it, since we did not have our VPN gateways yet).

 We will start with the hub.
 Not because we want, but because we must: if you try to set the spoke peering to UseRemoteGateways before the hub peering has AllowGatewayTransit you will get this error: